consistent-milk12/docs-md/generated_docs/miette/index.md

 - `fn read_span<'a>(self: &'a Self, span: &SourceSpan, context_lines_before: usize, context_lines_after: usize) -> Result<Box<dyn SpanContents<'a>>, MietteError>`

-  Read the bytes for a specific span from this `SourceCode`, keeping a
+  Read the bytes for a specific span from this `SourceCode`, keeping a certain number of lines before and after the span as context.

 #### Implementors